Shaun0109/Shaun0109/README.md

-# Shaun0109
-Read about me oh internet, for I aspire to be a developer who loves coffee, writes decent code and has fun doing it
+Read about me oh internet, for I aspire to be a developer who loves coffee, writes decent code and has fun doing it.

+> [!WARNING]
+> I just learned we can do this on github so yeah.
+I will play around with it later.